FuReSH/tool-usage_digital-humanities/README.md

     + `R` is strikingly prominent
         * add column with KWIC to the intermediate data output
 - add DHd abstracts from the GitHub repositories
-- the (TEI) XML in the corpora might need some preprocessing to CSV with metadata, plain text

 ## done